klahrich/chiefhustler/content/diary/60-le-style-cest-lhomme.md

 {{<youtube l0gB19stVIM>}}

-If you don't mind listening to Greenwald's nasal voice, this one is a pretty good clip on what makes a good business (i.e. what allows a business to generate high returns on capital for long periods of time, as per Smith and Mayer's definition):
+If you don't mind listening to Greenwald's nasal voice, this one is a pretty good clip on what makes a good business (i.e. a business that generates high returns on capital for long periods of time, as per Smith and Mayer's definition):

 {{<youtube w166d7hnMqA>}}